UnRealxInferno/CIVVIE-INTERACTION/README.md

 - Talk to civilians using the interaction menu
 - Get intel on nearby enemies and their locations
 - Detect mines, IEDs, and other explosives
-- Reputation system - be nice and civilians help more
 - Auto-creates map markers for discovered threats
 - Works in multiplayer